MakieOrg/Makie.jl/docs/tutorials/basic-tutorial.md

 ```
 \end{examplefigure}

-Another common thing to do is to give a figure a different size or resolution.
+Another common thing to do is to give a figure a different size.
 The default is 800x600, let's try halving the height:

 \begin{examplefigure}{svg = true}